 If this is your first trip to Vietnam, do not try to see everything!
 It’ll be too daunting and you’ll burn out from the transportation and moving from city to city.

 Where should you go in Vietnam?
 Most travelers will start their Vietnam travels either in North Vietnam at Hanoi, the capital, or South Vietnam at Ho Chi Minh City (Saigon) and head in the opposite direction.
-During your visit, add one or more of these Vietnam UNESCO sites to your itinerary.
+During your visit, add one or more of these Vietnam UNESCO sites, national parks, or beach towns to your itinerary.

 If you’re short on time, it’s easy to visit the large cities with a short domestic flight.
 You can easily fly around the country in 2 hours.